18/03/24

 Organizations like Lions Tigers & Bears (LTB) help provide a safe and nurturing home for emus and other rescued animals.
 As a true accredited sanctuary dedicated to rescuing and caring for exotic and wild animals, LTB ensures that emus can live in a naturalistic environment where they can express their natural behaviors and receive the proper care and attention they deserve.

 Back in October of 2023 we added three new emu family members: Carla (Aka Dr. Emu), Sarah, and Ryan!
 Their journey to us began with a heartwarming rescue mission after the unfortunate passing of their previous owner.
-When the call for help reached us through the San Diego Humane Society, we couldn't say no to these precious birds.
+When the call for help reached us through the San Diego Humane Society, we couldn't say no to these precious birds

 Upon their arrival, we discovered many health challenges, but our dedicated team of caregivers are here to ensure their well-being.
 We're committed to helping Carla, Sarah, and Ryan thrive in their new home and have plans for a cozy habitat tailored to their needs.
-They would love for you to come visit!
+They would love for you to come visit us!

 Why Choose an Accredited Sanctuary?